-We are excited to welcome the new incoming transfer and second-degree students here at California College of the Arts and look forward to working with you this Spring.
+We are excited to welcome new incoming students to California College of the Arts.
+We look forward to working with you upon your arrival.

-Check out the Academic Advising Spring Planning Guide for answers to all your questions prior to arriving on campus in January.
+Check out the Academic Advising Planning Guide for answers to all of your questions prior to arriving on campus.

-Note: If you intend to study a major other than what you stated on your application, email firstname.lastname@example.org to ensure no delay occurs in connecting you with the materials for the intended major.
+Note: If you intend to study a major other than what you stated on your application, email firstname.lastname@example.org to ensure no delay occurs in connecting you with the materials for your intended major.

 Step 2: Registration Intake Form

-Your advisor will contact you so you can complete the Registration Intake Form for your major.
-Use this form to provide feedback and preferences regarding your selected courses for the spring semester.
+CCA Academic Advising will send you the Registration Intake Form via email.
+Complete this form to provide feedback and preferences regarding your selected courses for the upcoming semester.

-Your advisor reviews the feedback you submit, along with all the documents that CCA has on file for you as of December 2, 2013 (e.g., transcripts, grades, test scores, portfolio review).
+An advisor will review the feedback that you submit, along with all the documents (e.g., transcripts, grades, test scores, portfolio review) that CCA has on file for you as of June 1, for Fall admits, and December 1, for Spring admits.

-Your advisor determines the appropriate first-semester courses and registers you accordingly.
-The advisor will register you in a minimum of 12 units to ensure you are at full-time status.
-(See slide 7 in the Spring Planning Guide regarding part-time versus full-time status.)
+The advisor determines the appropriate first-semester courses and registers you accordingly.
+You will registered in a minimum of 12 units to ensure that you are at full-time status.
+(See slide 7 in the Planning Guide regarding part-time versus full-time status.)

-Once your registration is complete your advisor sends a confirmation email with instructions on how to access your spring 2014 schedule.
+Once your registration is complete the advisor will send a confirmation email with instructions on how to access your course schedule for the upcoming semester.

-Confirm that you have reviewed your spring schedule and, if necessary, ask questions via a phone appointment in December.
+You will confirm that you have reviewed your course schedule and, if necessary, may have the opportunity to schedule a phone appointment to ask questions.

-Neither additional registration nor schedule changes can be made after December 6, 2013.
-You can adjust your schedule during Orientation Week as well as during the first week of classes (the Add/Drop Period).
+Neither additional registration nor schedule changes can be made after initial registration.
+You may adjust your schedule during Orientation Week and during the first week of classes in the Add/Drop Period.

-During Early Spring Registration, advisors can only register students based on the official transcripts that we have on file.
-At the Portfolio Review session during Orientation (Thursday, January 16), students will meet with program faculty for a final review of transcripts and portfolios, as well as obtain recommendations for any additional changes to their course schedule.
+During Early Registration, advisors will only register students based on the official transcripts that we have on file.
+At the Portfolio Review session during Orientation, students will meet with program faculty for a final review of transcripts and portfolios, as well as obtain recommendations for any additional changes to their course schedule.

 What to Take to Portfolio Review